the-trash/the_comments/README.md

 ## If you have any questions

-Please before ask anything try to launch Dummy App in spec folder.
+Please before ask anything try to launch and play with **[Dummy App](spec/dummy_app)** in spec folder.
 Maybe example of integration will be better than any documentation.
 Thank you!

 ## How to start dummy app (screencast)